tiny-pilot/tinypilot/CONTRIBUTING.md

 ### Create element references in `connectedCallback()`

-If the component's JavaScript requires access to any of the elements in the web component's HTML, assign those elements an `id` attribute and store them in a member object called `this.elements`
+If a component's JavaScript requires access to any of the elements in the web component's HTML, assign those elements an `id` attribute and store them in a member object called `this.elements`

 ```javascript
 connectedCallback() {